 As described in "Regulation and Legislation" above, the CER Act, IAA, and associated amendments to the Fisheries Act (Canada) and the Canadian Navigable Waters Act (Canada) replaced previously applicable regimes in 2019.
 A number of the federal regulatory process amendments pertained to the participation of Indigenous groups and the protection of Indigenous and treaty rights.
 The now-current legislation generally codifies existing law and practice with respect to these matters.
-For example, decision makers are now expressly required to consider the effects (positive or negative) of a proposed project on constitutionally-protected Indigenous rights, as well as Indigenous peoples themselves, and ensure that consultation is undertaken during the planning phase of impact assessment processes.
-The legislation also creates a larger role for Indigenous governing bodies in the impact assessment process (enabling the delegation of certain aspects of the impact assessment process to such groups) and requires decision makers to consider Indigenous traditional knowledge in certain cases.
+For example, decision makers are now expressly required to consider the effects (positive or negative) of a proposed project on constitutionally-protected Indigenous rights, as well as Indigenous peoples themselves, and ensure that consultation is undertaken during the planning phase of impact assessment processe.
+The legislation also creates a larger role for Indigenous governing bodies in the impact assessment process (enabling the delegation of certain aspects of the impact assessment process.
+It is currently unclear how the Supreme Court of Canada's recent holding that the IAA was substantially unconstitutional will affect the federal consideration of Indigenous issues under these regimes.

 The federal government is advancing recognition of Indigenous rights across Canada.
-As part of these efforts, the federal government enacted the United Nations Declaration on the Rights of Indigenous Peoples ("UNDRIP") Act on June 21, 2021.
+As part of these efforts, the federal government enacted the United Nations Declaration on the Rights of Indigenous Peoples Act ("UNDRIP") on June 21, 2021.
 The purpose of the legislation is to affirm the application of the UNDRIP in Canadian law, but the practical effects of the legislation are yet to be determined as it only requires the government to prepare and implement an action plan for this application, and annually report on its progress.
 Structurally similar legislation was enacted by British Columbia in 2019; the Declaration on the Rights of Indigenous Peoples Act ("DRIPA").
+Courts have not, to date, found that these laws create new substantive rights which might impact the resource development activities of Pembina or its customers.